Pentium Pro

-The Pentium Pro is a sixth-generation x86 microprocessor developed and manufactured by Intel and introduced on November 1, 1995.
-It introduced the P6 microarchitecture (sometimes termed i686) and was originally intended to replace the original Pentium in a full range of applications.
+The Pentium Pro is the first sixth-generation x86-based microprocessor developed and manufactured by Intel and introduced on November 1, 1995.
+It implements the P6 microarchitecture (sometimes termed i686), and was the first x86 Intel CPU to do so.

+The Pentium Pro was originally intended to replace the original Pentium in a full range of applications.
+Later, it was reduced to a more narrow role as a server and high-end desktop processor.
+The Pentium Pro was also used in supercomputers, most notably ASCI Red, which was the first computer to reach over one teraFLOPS in 1996 and held the number one spot in the TOP500 list from 1997 to 2000.
+ASCI Red used two Pentium Pro CPUs on each computing node.

 While the Pentium and Pentium MMX had 3.1 and 4.5 million transistors, respectively, the Pentium Pro contained 5.5 million transistors.
-Later, it was reduced to a more narrow role as a server and high-end desktop processor and was used in supercomputers like ASCI Red, the first computer to reach the trillion floating point operations per second (teraFLOPS) performance mark.
-The Pentium Pro was capable of both dual- and quad-processor configurations.
-It only came in one form factor, the relatively large rectangular Socket 8.
+It was capable of both dual- and quad-processor configurations and only came in one form factor, the relatively large rectangular Socket 8.
 The Pentium Pro was succeeded by the Pentium II Xeon in 1998.

 Microarchitecture

 The lead architect of Pentium Pro was Fred Pollack who was specialized in superscalarity and had also worked as the lead engineer of the Intel iAPX 432.